Meet Your Therapist

 Erin Harley, PhD, MA, LMHCA

-During my Masters training I worked at a community mental health clinic providing outpatient therapy to children and adolescents seeking help for anxiety, depression, behavior problems, and trauma-related stress symptoms.
-I also worked closely with caregivers during treatment and provided parenting interventions in both individual and group therapy settings.
-After completing my Masters training, I received additional specialized training and supervision at Rogers Behavioral Health where I work as a therapist providing evidence-based care to children, adolescents, and adults with anxiety, OCD, and depression in intensive outpatient (IOP) and partial-hospitalization (PHP) settings.
+During my graduate training, I provided outpatient therapy to children and adolescents in a community mental health setting and worked closely with caregivers through both individual and group-based parenting interventions.
+Following graduation, I completed additional specialized training at Rogers Behavioral Health, where I work as a therapist providing evidence-based treatment to children, adolescents, and adults with anxiety, OCD, and depression in Intensive Outpatient (IOP) and Partial Hospitalization (PHP) programs.

 Education